stpica/Personal-Website/content/authors/admin/_index.md

 My research focuses on macroeconomics.
 My fields of interest are monetary policy, real estate, and household finance.

-I will be on the 2022 Job Market and available for interviews at the virtual EJME and ASSA.
+I will be on the upcoming Job Market cycle and available for interviews at the EJME 2021 and the ASSA 2022.

 <!-- A complete list of my research projects is outlined in my [research page](https://www.stefanopica.com/research/). -->